Close Menu

 • Has extreme reactions to all clothing, not just certain items

-• Shows other signs of sensory processing difficulties
+• Shows other signs of sensory processing difficulties in daily life

 Why This Phase Is Actually a Good Sign